 After the mechanical layout consideration of "Mechanical Installation Considerations" on page 23 are addressed, mount the sensors and route the cables.
-SGS Active/Passive systems can be spaced from a minimum of 0.5 m to a maximum distance of either 6.5 m or 8 m, depending on the SGS model.
+Emitter/receiver pairs can be spaced from 0.5 m to 30 m apart.

 The end mount bracket kit is ordered separately.
-The end mount brackets allow 360 degree rotation.
+The end mount brackets allow 360-degree rotation.